anonymousdouble/KodStand/data/rule/eslint/normal/one-var.md

 # one-var
 ## Overview

 Enforce variables to be declared either together or separately in functions

-🔧 Fixable

-            Some problems reported by this rule are automatically fixable by the `--fix` command line  option

 Variables can be declared at any point in JavaScript code using `var`, `let`, or `const`.
 There are many styles and preferences related to the declaration of variables, and one of those is deciding on how many variable declarations should be allowed in a single function.

 There are two schools of thought in this regard:

-There should be just one variable declaration for all variables in the function.
+- There should be just one variable declaration for all variables in the function.
 That declaration typically appears at the top of the function.

-You should use one variable declaration for each variable you want to define.
+- You should use one variable declaration for each variable you want to define.

 For instance:

 ```json
 // one variable declaration per function